drand/drand/README.md

 ```
 where `<address>` is the address from which your drand daemon is reachable.
 The
 address must be reachable over a TLS connection.
 In case you need non-secured
-channel, you can pass the `--insecure` flag.
+channel, you can pass the `--tls-disable` flag.

 #### Group Configuration